-The designated person may seek clarification or advice and consult with the Education and Library Board's Designated Officer or the Senior Social Worker before a referral is made.
+The Designated Person may seek clarification or advice and consult with the Education Authority's Designated Officer or the Senior Social Worker before a referral is made.
 No decision to refer a case to Social Services will be made without the fullest consideration, having sought appropriate advice.
 The safety of the child will be the first priority.

-Where there are concerns about possible abuse, the Headmaster/ Designated Teacher will inform:
+Where there are concerns about possible abuse, the Head of Junior School/ Designated Teacher will inform:

-- Social Services (Gateway Team) and/or the Police - The Education and Library Board's Designated Officer for Child Protection

-• 'Child Protection Support Services for Schools' (CPSSS)
+- Social Services (Gateway Team) and/or the Police - The Education Authority's Designated Officer for Child Protection 'Child Protection Support Service for Schools' (CPSSS)

 After a telephone referral to Social Services has been made, the Designated Teacher will follow up within 24 hours using the regional UNOCINI framework.
-If a decision has been made not to refer to Social Services/Police, the person who gave the information will usually be informed of this decision as they are entitled to contact Social Services/PSNI (or other agency) directly.
+If a decision has been made not to refer to Social Services/PSNI, the person who gave the information will usually be informed of this decision as they are entitled to contact Social Services/PSNI (or other agency) directly.